CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 # Swift Compiler (optional)
 Since we touched the Xcode's build system in the previous chapter it would be totally unfair to the `swiftc` to leave it untouched.
 Even though knowing how compiler works is not a mandatory knowledge it is really interesting and it gives a good closure of the whole process from writing human readable code till running it on a bare metal.

-While other chapters are quite essential for having good understanding for the development of the modular architecture, this chapter is rather optional.
+While other chapters are rather essential for having good understanding for the development of the modular architecture, this chapter is optional.

 ## Compiler Architecture

-To fully understand the swift's compiler architecture and it's process let us have a look at the documentation provided by [swift.org](https://swift.org/swift-compiler/#compiler-architecture) and some experimental examples.
+To fully understand the swift's compiler architecture and it's process let us have a look at the documentation provided by [swift.org](https://swift.org/swift-compiler/#compiler-architecture) and do some practical examples out of it.

-The following image describes the Swiftc architecture.
-It consists of 7 setps.
-We are going to explore each one of it.
+The following image describes the swiftc architecture.
+It consists of 7 steps, which are explained in subchapters.

 ![Swiftc Architecture](assets/swiftc_arch.png)

-For the demonstration I prepared two simple swift source code files.
+For the demonstration purposes, I prepared two simple swift source code files.
 First, Employee.swift and second main.swift.
-In the end the employee source code will be used as a library that the main file consumes and uses.
+Employee.swift is a standalone source code while main.swift requires the Employee being linked to it as a library.
+All compiler steps are explained on the Employee.swift but in the end the employee source code will be created as a library that the main file will consume and use.

 `Employee.swift`
 ```swift